-Bond Counsel is also of the opinion that, under existing law, interest on the Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Bonds are exempt from Massachusetts personal property taxes.
-Bond Counsel expresses no opinion regarding any other Massachusetts tax consequences arising with respect to the Bonds.
-Prospective purchasers of the Bonds should be aware, however, that the Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Bonds and the interest thereon are included in the measure of certain Massachusetts corporate excise and franchise taxes.
-Bond Counsel has not opined as to the taxability of the Bonds or the income therefrom under the laws of any state other than Massachusetts.
-A copy of the proposed form of opinion of Bond Counsel is set forth in Appendix B hereto.
+In the opinion of Bond Counsel, under existing law, interest on the Notes and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Notes are exempt from Massachusetts personal property taxes.
+Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Notes.
+Prospective purchasers should be aware, however, that the Notes are included in the measure of Massachusetts corporate excise and franchise taxes.
+Bond Counsel has not opined as to the taxability of the Notes, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.